0xPolygonMiden/miden-vm/docs/src/design/stack/op_constraints.md

 It is easy to notice that while the first constraint changed, the second constraint remained the same - i.e., we are still just shifting the stack to the right.

-In fact, for most operations it make sense to make a distinction between constraints unique to the operation vs. more general constraints which enforce correct behavior for the stack items not affected by the operation.
-In the subsequent sections we describe in detail only the former constraints, and provide high-level description of the more general constraints.
+In fact, for most operations it makes sense to make a distinction between constraints unique to the operation vs. more general constraints which enforce correct behavior for the stack items not affected by the operation.
+In the subsequent sections we describe in detail only the former constraints, and provide high-level descriptions of the more general constraints.
 Specifically, we indicate how the operation affects the rest of the stack (e.g., shifts right starting from position $0$).

 ## Operation flags
 As mentioned above, operation flags are used as selectors to enforce operation-specific constraints.
 That is, they turn on relevant constraints for a given operation.
 In total, the VM provides $88$ unique operations, and thus, there are $88$ operation flags (not all of them currently used).

 Operation flags are mutually exclusive.
-That is, if one flags is set to $1$, all other flags are set to $0$.
+That is, if one flag is set to $1$, all other flags are set to $0$.
 Also, one of the flags is always guaranteed to be set to $1$.

 To compute values of operation flags we use _op bits_ registers located in the [decoder](../decoder/main.md#decoder-trace).
 These registers contain binary representations of operation codes (opcodes).
-Each opcode consists of $7$ bits, and thus, there are $7$ _ob bits_ registers.
+Each opcode consists of $7$ bits, and thus, there are $7$ _op bits_ registers.
 We denote these registers as $b_0, ..., b_6$.
 The values are computed by multiplying the op bit registers in various combinations.

 For example, the value of the flag for `NOOP`, which is encoded as `0000000`, is computed as follows: